dariowho/intents/README.md

 Check out the included `example_agent/` to explore Dialogflow Agents approach to Agent definition.
 In short, that is a full Agent defined as a set of Python classes (Intents and Entities) and YAML files (language resources).
-Building the Dialogflow ZIP is as simple as this:
+A Dialogflow-compatible Agent ZIP can be built as follows:

 ```py
 from example_agent import ExampleAgent